-NON-FILAMENTOUS ALGAE: Refers to the areal percent of the substrate sampled which is covered with algae that are not stringy in appearance.
+• NON-FILAMENTOUS ALGAE: Refers to the areal percent of the substrate sampled which is covered with algae that are not stringy in appearance.
 Circle the appropriate number.

-1. Sparse When rocks, bedrock, limbs, trash, etc., are free of attached algae or have only a thin film of greenish or brownish algae that cannot be measured by holding a ruler
+1. Sparse When rocks, bedrock, limbs, trash, etc., are free of attached algae or have only a thin film of greenish or brownish algae that cannot be measured by holding a ruler perpendicular to the surface of the submerged object.

 2. Moderate When the submerged surfaces have a slight fuzzy or blanketed appearance.
+The thickness of the attached algae does not exceed 5mm.

+3. Abundant Submerged surfaces have a definite fuzzy or blanketed (covered with gelatinous mat) appearance.
+The thickness of attached growth exceeds 5mm.

-The that is hair-like or stringy in appearance.
+• FILAMENTOUS ALGAE: Refers to the areal, percent of the substrate sampled which is covered with algae that is hair-like or stringy in appearance.
 Circle the appropriate number.

-3. Abundant Submerged surfaces have a definite fuzzy or blanketed (covered with gelatinous

-• FILAMENTOUS ALGAE: Refers to the areal, percent of the substrate sampled which is covered with algae